-It is important to note that all of the studies we cite describing the use of oral ondansetron were specifically evaluating the ODT formulation.45-49 There is a nondissolving oral tablet form of ondansetron that, unlike the ODT, relies on the gut for absorption and is, therefore, not as useful in the combat trauma casualty.
-Also, the oral formulation has a much lower bioavailability than the ODT formulation-56% versus 73%.^{14,49}
+It is important to note that all of the studies we cite describing the use of oral ondansetron were specifically evaluating the ODT formulation.42-46 There is a non-dissolving oral tablet form of ondansetron that, unlike the ODT, relies on the gut for absorption and is, therefore, not as useful in the combat trauma casualty.

+Also, the oral formulation has a much lower bioavailability compared to the ODT formulation - 56% versus 73%.^{11,46}

 Ondansetron has an excellent side effect profile and has been demonstrated to be safe in multiple patient populations.
-It has been used safely and effectively by paramedics in the prehospital environment.3 There have been concerns raised regarding the possibility of it lowering seizure thresholds, and there have been at least three reports of seizure activity in otherwise healthy patients after ondansetron administration.51 This is a controversial concern, since data have demonstrated both proepileptogenic and antiepileptogenic potential in animal models,51 and its use in neurosurgical trauma patients has not been associated with either extrapyramidal symptoms or increased seizure activity.52
+It has been used safely and effectively by paramedics in the pre-hospital environment.3 There have been concerns raised regarding the possibility of it lowering seizure thresholds and there have been at least three reports of seizure activity in otherwise healthy patients after ondansetron administration.47 This is a controversial concern since data has demonstrated both pro- and antiepileptogenic potential in animal models47 and its use in neurosurgical trauma patients has not been associated with either extrapyramidal symptoms or increased seizure activity.48

-Most concerning of ondansetron's known adverse effects is a prolonged QT interval that could develop into torsades de pointes.
-This has been of particular concern in patients with a preexisting long QT syndrome or with existing or acutely developing cardiovascular disease (i.e., heart failure or acute coronary syndromes).53 The FDA revised the Drug Safety Communication for ondansetron in September 2011 to reflect the dose-response effect of IV ondansetron administration.54 GlaxoSmithKline plc similarly announced that it removed the 32mg singledose option from the drug labeling.54 This high dose was specifically associated with episodes of prolonged QT intervals, with an average increase of 20 milliseconds; however, at single IV doses of 16mg or less, QT prolongation is minimal (approximately 6 milliseconds).53
+Most concerning of ondansetron's known adverse effects is a prolonged QT interval that could develop torsades de pointes.
+This has been of particular concern in patients with a preexisting long QT syndrome (LQTS) or with existing or acutely developing cardiovascular disease (i.e. heart failure or acute coronary syndromes).50 The FDA revised the Drug Safety Communication for Ondansetron in September, 2011, to reflect the dose-response effect of intravenous ondansetron administration.51 GlaxoSmithKline (GSK) similarly announced that it removed the 32mg single dose option from the drug labeling.51 This high dose was specifically associated with episodes of prolonged QT intervals, with an average increase of 20 miliseconds; however, at single IV doses of 16mg or less, QT prolongation is minimal (approximately 6 miliseconds).50

-Another retrospective review of the 5-HT3 receptor agonists ondansetron and dolasetron looked at a total of 1,429 patients given a study drug and 1,022 control subjects.
-The researchers found that 17% of patients given 5-HT3 receptor antagonists (n = 242) and 22% of controls (n = 220) had postoperative QTc exceeding 500 milliseconds, but that the average QTc prolongation was only 6%.55 They did not record torsades de pointes events or any other life-threatening dysrhythmias.
-Although the antiemetic dose was not reported in the study, it is reasonable to expect that ondansetron dosing was consistent with standard perioperative dosing of 4mg to 8mg, and certainly not more than 16mg per individual dose Most recently, Freedman et al.10 performed an extensive systematic analysis of the published literature, the manufacturer's database, the FDA Adverse Events Reporting System, and the World Health Organization Individual Safety Case Reports Database (VigiBase), looking for all cases of documented or perceived arrhythmia within 24 hours of ondansetron administration.
-They found no reports of arrhythmia occurring with a single dose of oral ondansetron (the primary end point).
-Their secondary end point, arrhythmia after parenteral administration, identified 49 cases of arrhythmia, 48 of which occurred with IV administration.
-All of the cases involved patients being treated for PONV, having preexisting cardiac disease, concomitant administration of proarrhythmic agents, or a combination of these.
-There were four cases of torsades de pointes: three involving significant contributing history and one involving prolonged scheduled use of oral ondansetron.
-There were no reports of patients who approach our target patient population-the relatively young, previously healthy, acutely injured trauma patient.10
+Another retrospective review of the 5HT-3 receptor agonists ondansetron and dolasetron looked at a total of 1429 patients given a study drug and 1022 controls.
+They found that 17% of patients given 5HT-3 receptor antagonists (n=242) and 22% of controls (n=220) had postoperative QTc exceeding 500 milliseconds but that the average QTc prolongation was only 6%52.
+They did not record torsades events or any other life threatening dysrhythmias.
+Although the antiemetic dose was not reported in the study, it is reasonable to expect that ondansetron dosing was consistent with standard perioperative dosing of 4-8mg, and certainly not more than 16mg per individual dose

+Most recently, Freedman, et al, performed an extensive systematic analysis of the published literature, the manufacturer's database, the Food and Drug Administration Adverse Events Reporting System, and the World Health Organization Individual Safety Case Reports Database (VigiBase) looking for all cases of documented or perceived arrhythmia within 24 hours of ondansetron administration.30 They found no reports of arrhythmia occurring with a single dose of oral ondansetron (the primary endpoint).
+Their secondary endpoint, arrhythmia after parenteral administration, identified, 49 cases of arrhythmia, 48 from IV administration.
+All of the cases involved patients being treated for PONV, having pre-existing cardiac disease, concomitant administration of proarrhythmic agents, or a combination of these.
+There were four cases of torsades, three involving significant contributing history, and one involving prolonged scheduled use of oral ondansetron.
+There were no reports of patients that approach our target patient population, the relatively young, previously healthy, acutely injured trauma patient.30